Ghalastic/Robot-Control/README.md

 2- Move the html and the php files just created to the htdocs directory of the XAMPP installation on file explorer.
 3- Open a browser and type "http://localhost/htmlfilename.html", with "htmlfilename" being the name of the html file just created.
 4- Click the buttons to send commands.
-5- Open phpMyAdmin, select the database, and browse the commands table to see the inserted commands.
+5- Open phpMyAdmin, select the database, and browse the table to see the inserted commands.

 ## Screenshots